Uh-Merica Lyrics

 Somewhere between the cobblestone floor and the slated wooden ceiling

-Cuddling my semi-automatic what a very fuzzy feeling
+Cuddling my semi-automatic, what a very fuzzy feeling

-Emptying a cartridge at the sun
+Oh, there's nothing like emptying the cartridge at the sun

 The mind has already forgotten what the body still misses